-GCPD may be contacted for the purpose of submitting a missing persons report by calling the campus police office at 903-814-3343 or by contacting the Grayson County Sheriff's Office at 903-893-4388.
+GCPD may be contacted for the purposes of submitting a missing persons report by calling the Campus Police Department at 903.814.3343 or by contacting the Grayson County Sheriff's Office at 903.893.4388.
 College Policy effective May 2010 (as required by Higher Education Opportunities Act of 2009).